amabdulr/CNWG/task.md

 > 1. Read the user-provided content carefully.
 > 2. Identify the **main task** the user is expected to perform.
-> 3. Rewrite the content as a **Task Information Type**, following the detailed rules below:
+> 3. Rewrite the content as a **Task Information Type**, following the detailed rules below.

 ---